-Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country

-Tehran, Iran (CNN)Iranian voters flocked to polling stations Friday to play their part in an election that pits incumbent President Hassan Rouhani against strong conservative opposition.
+Rouhani takes strong lead in Iran's presidential election | CNN

+Preliminary results put Rouhani ahead with 14 million votes.
+Raisi is second with 10 million votes.

+More than 40 million Iranian voters flocked to polling stations Friday, and by Saturday morning more than 25 million votes had been counted, according to the head of Iran’s Interior Ministry State Elections Committee.

 Rouhani, considered a moderate, was a key architect of the 2015 nuclear deal with the US, the EU and other partners.
-The election is being seen, at least in part, as a referendum on that agreement, which has so far yielded mixed economic results for Iranians.
+The election is seen, at least in part, as a referendum on that agreement, which has so far yielded mixed economic results for Iranians.

-His closest opponent is conservative cleric Ebrahim Raisi, who has cast doubt on the benefits of the nuclear deal.
+His closest opponent is conservative cleric Raisi, who has cast doubt on the benefits of the nuclear deal.

+Some polling stations remained open as late as midnight local time (3:30 p.m.
+ET) because of high voter turnout, Iran’s Ministry of Interior said.
+CNN journalists in Tehran reported seeing long lines as voters apparently heeded calls for a big turnout.

 Iran’s Supreme Leader Grand Ayatollah Ali Khamenei was among the first to cast his ballot and urged others to do the same.
 “I believe that the presidential election is very important.
 The fate of the country is in the hands of people,” he said.

-Rouhani, meanwhile, is essentially running for reelection as an outsider, and is being backed by Iran's reformist camp.
+Rouhani, meanwhile, is essentially running for re-election as an outsider, and is backed by Iran’s reformist camp.

-A CNN crew in North Tehran, where there are a lot of moderate Rouhani supporters, saw long lines at one polling station, with some people waiting more than two hours to vote despite the scorching heat.
+A CNN crew in north Tehran, where there are a lot of moderate Rouhani supporters, saw long lines all day at one polling station, with some people waiting up to three hours to vote despite the scorching heat.

 Voter Mahya Kamalvan, 26, told CNN: “We cannot complain if someone else is chosen.
 We have to prove that we are here, we support what we want.
 And then if anything happens the other way, maybe we can say something.”